What is Pine Hill's visitor's policy?

 I do understand people who have not lived with a German Shepherd Dog wanting to meet one in

 person.
-Call to see if I will be attending a dog show locally or visit the AKC's site for up to date event
+Please call to see if I will be attending a dog show locally or visit the AKC's site for up to date

 I also understand puppy buyers are sometimes advised to meet a puppy's parents.
 It would be unusual